darkvo1d/Minesweeper/README.md

 The project is written in python 3.9

-# Runnning
+# Runnning the project

-Download repo and run main.py
+To play the game in the GUI mode built in pygame run python main.py

+To play the game in the CLI mode run python game.py